shaloo/docs.arcana/includes/text-snippets/auth_supported.md

-* Cognito
 * Discord
 * GitHub
 * Google
 * Twitch
 * Twitter

-We are also working on additional login options that will be available in the upcoming Auth SDK releases:
+We are working on supporting additional social providers for onboarding users.
+Watch out for the upcoming Auth SDK releases:

 - Telegram
 - LINE